arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ~

 Building stuff for the web is quite complex.
 Therefor it is crucial to use an agreed upon methodology, documentation, best practices and using the right tools for the job.
-At [Oktavilla](http://oktavilla.se) we regularly start new projects and over the years we have evolved our methodology.
+At [Oktavilla](http://oktavilla.se) we regularly start new projects and over the years we have learned a lot the hard way.

 In this blog post I focus on a few practices related to the technical side of things.
 Like setup and what to think about when choosing tools and processes for a project.
 Each practice has a link or two in the end to resources with more information.